OxideMod/Oxide.Docs/docs/guides/developers/plugin-lifecycle.md

 ## Loaded

 Loaded occurs after successful plugin initialization, but just before the plugin is registered to the service container.
-Any exceptions caused during loading hooks<sup><a href="/glossary#hooks">[6]</a></sup> will prevent plugin registration, rollback compilation, and emit an error.
+Any exceptions caused during loading <a href="/glossary#hooks" class="glossary-term"><span class="glossary-term__word">hooks</span></a> will prevent plugin registration, rollback compilation, and emit an error.

 The loaded hook is considered the correct place to obtain asynchronously loaded configuration and localization data.